 Defenses

-Luckily, there are several legal defenses that a person can raise if accused of the crime of kidnapping under Penal Code 209.
-These include showing that an accused party was:
+Luckily, there are several legal defenses you can raise if accused of the crime of kidnapping under Penal Code 209.
+These include showing that you were:

 - not guilty of kidnapping;